 If you have a high deductible plan, meaning that everything medical is out of pocket until you hit a certain dollar amount, you will likely have to pay up front for your visits – just like you would have to do at another doctor’s office.
-However, once that deductible or out of pocket maximum is met, you will only be responsible for whatever copay is specified by your plan.
+However, once that deductible or out of pocket maximum is met, you will only be responsible for whatever copay or coinsurance is specified by your plan.

 We encourage you to talk to your insurance company about these issues prior to making your first appointment.

 Now, although this seems illogical, many insurance companies will not pay for treatment of obesity.
 If you ask them, you will likely be told that you don’t have coverage for weight-loss services.